Rule against foreign revenue enforcement: Abrogation

 However, whilst treaties to share information relating to taxable liabilities are common, or for relief from double taxation, treaties empowering nations to enforce each other's tax law are relatively uncommon.
 Brenda Mallinak records that in 2006 the United States had only five such treaties, despite having a large number of international treaties for tax information exchange.
+On 28 January 2003, the OECD Model Tax Convention on Income and Capital was modified to include a new Article 27 as a model for comprehensive collection assistance in treaty negotiations.